Practice Direction I

 The reference in Article 31 of the Rules of Court to ascertaining the views of the parties with regard to questions of procedure is to be understood as follows:

-After the initial meeting with the President, and in the context of any further ascertainment of the parties’ views relating to questions of procedure, the parties may, should they agree on the procedure to be followed, inform the President by letter accordingly.
+After the initial meeting with the President, and in case of any further ascertainment of the parties’ views relating to questions of procedure, the parties may, provided they agree on the procedure to be followed, inform the President by letter accordingly.

 The views of the parties as to the future procedure may also, should they agree, be ascertained by means of a video or telephone conference.